jesperdj/docker-h2/README.md

 Access the H2 Console at: http://localhost:8082/

-Connect to a database named `test` using JDBC:
+Connect to a database named `test` using JDBC (the database will automatically be created if it does not yet exist):

-- JDBC URL: `jdbc:h2:tcp://localhost/~/test`
+- JDBC URL: `jdbc:h2:tcp://localhost/test`
 - Username: `sa`
 - Pasword: (none)